abenga/rust_notes/content/types/enums.md

 # Enumerations

-Allow us to define a type by enumerating its possible *variants*.
+*Enumerations* (also called *enums*) allow us to define a type by enumerating its possible *variants*.
 An instance of the type can be one of the enumerated variants.
 Any `enum` value uses as much memory as the largest variant for its corresponding `enum` type, as well as the size needed to store a discriminant (integer locally associated to it that is used to determine which variant it holds, usually an `isize` value).

 An enumeration is a simultaneous definition of the enumerated type as well as a type of *constructors* that can be used to create or pattern-match values of the corresponding enumerated types.

-For example,
+We can have simple, C-style enums, for example

 ```rust
 enum Animal {